aria-description crash course

 <button aria-describedby="buttonDesc">Settings</button> <p id="buttonDesc">(Opens a modal)</p>

 Here, the description is visually next to the button, so sighted users will see it before clicking.
 That we can create that same association for screen reader users means we’re creating an equal experience.

-Developers also frequently hide elements visually in attempts to provide certain information only to screen readers.
+Developers also commonly hide elements visually while still linking them programmatically like this to provide certain information only to screen readers.
 An extension of the previous technique, it requires keeping that additional page element and applying the

 hidden attribute, hiding it with CSS, or adding a “visually hidden” class:

 <button aria-describedby="buttonDesc">Settings</button> <p hidden id="buttonDesc">Opens a modal</p> <!-- or --> <p style="display: none;" id="buttonDesc">Opens a modal</p> <!-- or --> <p class="visuallyHidden" id="buttonDesc">Opens a modal</p>

 Whether this is a good practice or not is outside the scope of this blog post, but nevertheless it is common.